 BestBuy.com sold out, stopped offering the set, then offered it again for preorder but didn't deliver when promised (that was my experience).

 There were similar stories from customers of other websites.
-However, now that the set has been out for more than a month, the sellers probably have
+Now that the set is no longer a new release, the sellers probably have

 a better handle on their supply.

 Wondering about the quality?
 It's fantastic!
 With the Blu-Ray format, you get more colors and more detail -- and both are delivered on this set.
 In fact, I discovered that my